Zoroastrianism in Azerbaijan: Arran (Latin: Albania)

 In the fourth century BC, in the north of the present-day Republic of Azerbaijan and partially in southern Dagestan, the entity of Caucasian Albania was established.
 Under Achaemenid, Parthian, and especially Sassanid influence, Zoroastrianism was the dominant religion in the country.

 Armenian historian Movses Kaghankatvatsi investigating the political line of Yazdegerd II (438-457) in Albania noted that "During the reign of sinner Yezdeghird, devil instigated him to destroy Christian religion", so he ordered to reject Christianity in Albania and obey fire-worshippers-magicians (Zoroastrianism).

 As a result of excavations on the territory of Caucasian Albania, many cultural finds, indicating the spreading of Zoroastrianism in the region, were found.

 Zoroastrian architecture

 Zoroastrianism's traces can be found in Baku, Shamakha, Nakhchivan, Mingechaur, and the Talysh-Mugan areas.
 The Absheron Peninsula and Baku were centers of Zoroastrianism in ancient times.
 The Absheron Peninsula was rich in natural undamped torches of natural gas on the shore and in the sea.
 In the Sassanid era (3rd-7th centuries), when Zoroastrianism had risen to the level of state religion, Baku entered a new stage in its urban development.
-The most popular architectural monument of the city is the Maiden's Tower and ancient city walls and towers that are being preserved as historical monuments that belong to that time.
+The most popular architectural monument of the city is the Maiden Tower (Baku) and ancient city walls and towers that are being preserved as historical monuments that belong to that time.